24 min read

 AI in sourcing and procurement is transforming contract management by automating key tasks like contract review, compliance tracking, and renewal alerts.
 AI can quickly scan contracts, flagging any areas that may need attention — such as clauses that deviate from standard terms or compliance issues.
 AI can also track key milestones, ensuring that renewals or renegotiations happen on time and minimizing the risk of missed opportunities or penalties.

 However, relying solely on generative AI in procurement for legal or contractual tasks does come with risks.
-While AI can flag issues, it may not fully understand the context or nuance behind legal terms.
-Therefore, even though AI for procurement can speed up contract management, human oversight remains essential to properly address all legal aspects.
+While AI can flag issues, it may not fully understand the context or nuances behind legal terms.
+Therefore, even though AI for procurement can speed up contract management, human conrol remains essential to properly address all legal aspects.

 Demand forecasting

 Procurement AI takes demand forecasting to the next level by analyzing past procurement data and using predictive analytics to make highly accurate forecasts for future needs.
-It examines historical trends, seasonal patterns, and consumption behaviors, offering predictions that far surpass traditional methods.
+Modern technology solutions utilize AI to examine historical trends, seasonal patterns, and consumption behaviors, offering predictions that far surpass traditional methods.

-What sets AI apart is its ability to factor in external influences, like market shifts, supply chain disruptions, or geopolitical risks.
-For example, if procurement AI notices a sudden increase in raw material prices or identifies potential disruptions due to geopolitical tensions, it can alert the procurement team.
-This gives them advance warning so they can adjust their purchasing strategies.
+What sets AI-powered analytics apart from traditional analysis is the ability to factor in multiple external influences, like market shifts, supply chain disruptions, or geopolitical risks.
+For example, if procurement AI notices a sudden increase in raw material prices or identifies potential disruptions due to geopolitical tensions, it can alert the procurement team immediately.
+With this advance warning, procurement professionals can adjust their procurement strategies in time and prevent potential financial losses.

 Purchase order creation

-Generative AI in procurement is streamlining the process of creating purchase orders (POs) from approved purchase requisitions.
-Once the requisition is approved, instead of manually inputting information, AI systems automatically extract key details like item descriptions, quantities, supplier names, and pricing from the requisition.
-This automation reduces the risk of human error, cuts down on administrative work, and accelerates the entire procurement cycle.
+Generative AI in procurement streamlines the process of creating purchase orders (POs) from approved purchase requisitions.
+Once the requisition is approved, instead of manually inputting information into the order, purchasing agents can just witness the AI system automatically transfer key details like item descriptions, quantities, supplier names, and pricing from the PR to the PO.
+Such automation reduces the risk of human error, cuts down on administrative work, and accelerates the entire procurement cycle.

 OCR for invoice scanning

-AI-enhanced Optical Character Recognition (OCR) systems are improving invoice processing by accurately reading and extracting important details like vendor names, item descriptions, PO numbers, pricing, and payment terms from images or PDF files.
-This data is then automatically added to the procurement system, creating digital invoices and saving your team from the hassle of manual data entry.
+AI-enhanced Optical Character Recognition (OCR) systems improve invoice processing by accurately reading and extracting important details like vendor names, item descriptions, PO numbers, prices, and payment terms from images or PDF files.
+Extracted data is then automatically added to the digital invoices in the procurement system, saving your team from the hassle of manual data entry.

-Precoro, for instance, leverages AI-enhanced OCR capabilities to handle various document formats, including PDFs, scanned images, and emails, across multiple languages.
-This AI in procurement example eliminates the need for manual data entry, significantly reducing the risk of errors and saving valuable time.
-By automating the extraction process with AI, procurement teams can focus on more strategic tasks, while OCR capabilities continue to improve in both accuracy and efficiency.
+Precoro, for instance, leverages AI-enhanced OCR capabilities to handle various document formats, including PDFs, scanned images, and emails, all in multiple languages.
+This is an AI in procurement example of how to eliminate manual data entry, significantly reducing the risk of errors and saving valuable time.
+By automating the extraction process with AI, procurement teams can focus on more strategic tasks while AI continuously improves in accuracy and efficiency.

 Chatbots and digital assistants

-AI-powered chatbots and digital assistants are another AI in procurement example that changes how procurement teams access information and manage tasks.
-These procurement AI tools can instantly answer queries about supplier details, contract terms, order statuses, or spend analysis without the need to navigate complex systems.
-For instance, a procurement manager can ask a chatbot, “What’s the status of our shipment with Supplier X?” and get an immediate, accurate response.
+AI-powered chatbots and digital assistants are other AI in procurement examples of changing how procurement teams access information and manage tasks.
+In procurement, AI-powered digital assistants can instantly answer queries about supplier details, contract terms, order statuses, or spend analytics without the need for employees to browse the data.
+For instance, a procurement manager can ask a chatbot, “What’s the status of our shipment with Supplier X?” and get an accurate response in seconds.

-Advanced chatbots can also send proactive alerts for important updates, such as contract renewals or potential disruptions.
-Acting as a 24/7 assistant, they help teams stay ahead of issues and improve overall efficiency.
+Advanced chatbots can also proactively send alerts with important updates, such as contract renewal dates or potential supply chain disruptions.
+Acting as 24/7 assistants, AI-powered chatbots don’t need days off and help teams stay ahead of potential issues and improve overall efficiency.

 Types of procurement AI

-At its core, AI refers to any algorithm or system that exhibits behavior considered “intelligent.”
-AI for procurement encompasses various technologies and techniques that can perform certain tasks that would normally require human intelligence.
+At its core, the term “AI” refers to any algorithm or system that exhibits behavior considered “intelligent.”
+AI for procurement, therefore, encompasses various technologies and techniques that can perform certain sourcing, purchasing, and operational tasks that would normally require human intelligence.

 In general, AI is categorized into weak AI (or narrow AI) and strong AI (or general AI).
 Weak AI is designed to perform specific tasks, like automating processes or analyzing data.
-Strong AI, on the other hand, would have the ability to perform a wide range of tasks across various domains, mimicking human reasoning and decision-making.
+Strong AI, on the other hand, is capable of performing a wide range of tasks across various domains, mimicking human reasoning and decision-making.

 Machine Learning (ML)

-Machine learning (ML) is a subset of AI focused on algorithms that enable systems to learn from data, improving over time without explicit reprogramming.
-In procurement, ML is widely used for tasks like predictive analytics and optimization of various procurement tasks.
+Machine learning (ML) is a subset of AI that focuses on algorithms that enable systems to learn from data and improve over time without explicit reprogramming.
+In procurement, ML is widely used for tasks in predictive analytics and optimization of various operational tasks.

 AI in procurement use cases: